K-Pop Star CL Shares New Single 'Spicy' — with Help from Her 'No. 1 Fan' John Malkovich

 The South Korean singer, rapper and songwriter, 30, released the track and its accompanying music video on Tuesday, marking the first single off her upcoming debut studio album Alpha.

-In an unexpected move, the track is also a collaboration with actor John Malkovich, who provides the song's opening narration and appears in the music video as a gold-statue version of himself.
+In an unexpected move, she also worked with actor John Malkovich, who provides the song's opening narration and appears in the music video as a gold-statue version of himself.

 In a sweet Instagram video on Tuesday, CL shared a clip of a FaceTime call with Malkovich, 67, in which he congratulated her on the song's release.